-The Ancient Greek scientist, Aristotle, taught that heavier objects fall faster than lighter ones, a belief still held in Galileo's lifetime.
+The Ancient Greek philosopher, Aristotle, taught that heavier objects fall faster than lighter ones, a belief still held in Galileo's lifetime.
 But Galileo wasn't convinced.
 Experimenting with balls of different sizes and weights, he rolled them down ramps with various inclinations.
 His experiments revealed that all of the balls boasted the same acceleration independent of their mass.
 He also demonstrated that objects thrown in the air travel along a parabola.

 At the same time, Galileo worked with pendulums.
 In his life, accurate timekeeping was virtually nonexistent.
 Galileo observed, however, that the steady motion of a pendulum could improve this.
 In 1602, he determined that the time it takes a pendulum to swing back and forth does not depend on the arc of the swing.
 Near the end of his lifetime, Galileo designed the first pendulum clock.

 In Galileo's lifetime, all celestial bodies were thought to orbit the Earth.
 Supported by the Catholic Church, teaching opposite of this system was declared heresy in 1615.

 Galileo, however, did not agree.
 His research — including his observations of the phases of Venus and the fact that Jupiter boasted moons that didn't orbit Earth — supported the Copernican system, which (correctly) stated that the Earth and other planets circle the sun.

 In 1616, he was summoned to Rome and warned not to teach or write about this controversial theory.
 But in 1632, believing that he could write on the subject if he treated it as a mathematical proposition, he published work on the Copernican system.
 He was found guilty of heresy, and was placed under house arrest for the remaining nine years of his life.

 "And yet it moves."

 "I have never met a man so ignorant that I couldn't learn something from him."